 Ronald Garcia is an Associate Professor of Computer Science at the University of British Columbia.
 His research investigates how fundamental concepts in the theory, implementation, and practice of programming languages can improve the software development process.
 His research has focused on static and dynamic type-based reasoning, metaprogramming, and generic programming.

 More details about Ron's research can be found on his home page.

-Reid is an Associate Professor in the lab.
+Reid is a Professor in the lab.
 He is broadly interested in the problems software engineers encounter as they create and evolve software systems.
 His research mostly involves finding novel techniques to make it easier for software developers to quickly, and correctly, evolve their software systems.

 Reid's work has spanned many different domains including recommendation systems, software reuse, source code documentation, software testing, and software development environments.